larkintuckerllc/aws-architect-associate/2/2.4/dynamodb/README.md

 > Each table in DynamoDB has a quota of 20 global secondary indexes (default quota) and 5 local secondary indexes per table.

+In a DynamoDB table, each key value must be unique.
+However, the key values in a global secondary index do not need to be unique.

+A projection is the set of attributes that is copied from a table into a secondary index.
+The partition key and sort key of the table are always projected into the index; you can project other attributes to support your application's query requirements.
+When you query an index, Amazon DynamoDB can access any attribute in the projection as if those attributes were in a table of their own.

+DynamoDB automatically synchronizes each global secondary index with its base table.
+When an application writes or deletes items in a table, any global secondary indexes on that table are updated asynchronously, using an eventually consistent model.

+A table with many global secondary indexes incurs higher costs for write activity than tables with fewer indexes

+When you create a global secondary index on a provisioned mode table, you must specify read and write capacity units for the expected workload on that index.
+The provisioned throughput settings of a global secondary index are separate from those of its base table.
+A Query operation on a global secondary index consumes read capacity units from the index, not the base table.
+When you put, update or delete items in a table, the global secondary indexes on that table are also updated.
+These index updates consume write capacity units from the index, not from the base table.

+**note:** Can use Global Secondary index to create clone of table with different capacity (for different customers)

 &nbsp;

 > DynamoDB Streams is an optional feature that captures data modification events in DynamoDB tables.
 The data about these events appear in the stream in near-real time, and in the order that the events occurred.